Make your own canning and pickling salt when you’re in a pinch for some!

 It was that easy.
 Try it.
 You’ll like it.
 You might want to keep a box of canning/pickling salt handy, but if ever you run out and those green beans are calling your name to be tossed in a jar with boiling water but you find out you’re out of canning salt, never fear.
 This trick will work!

-Pure sea salt weighs less than pickling salt which means you have to use more ingredients, and consequently, get less value for your money.
-Many brands of kosher salt were designed to use with kosher meat, which also doesn’t contain additives for taste and texture.
+Pure sea salt weighs less than pickling salt.
+It means you have to use more ingredients, and consequently, get less value for your money.
+Many brands of kosher salt were designed to use with kosher meat.
+It also doesn’t contain additives for taste and texture.
 However, some brands of kosher salt use yellow ingredients to substitute for anti-caking particles.
-This salt has more weight to it than pickling salt which makes it more suitable for seasoning meat, rather than adding to liquids or brine.
+This salt has more weight to it than pickling salt.
+It makes it more suitable for seasoning meat, rather than adding to liquids or brine.

-Although regular table salt is perfectly safe for pickling, this isn’t as beneficial as pickling salt which was made using an exact pickling process without any additives.
+Although regular table salt is perfectly safe for pickling, this isn’t as beneficial as pickling salt.
+It is made using an exact pickling process without any additives.

 I found out the coolest thing, and it really works!

-Canning & Pickling salt can be easily made by whirring kosher salt in a blender or spice grinder (or a handy-dandy coffee grinder used for the specific purpose of grinding every kind of seed, bean and grain that ISN’T coffee).
+Canning & Pickling salt can be easily made by whirring kosher salt in a blender or spice grinder.

 Honestly, it does work.
 I took about a cup of kosher salt and ran it through the grinder.
 I got it pretty fine, to make sure that it can dissolve properly in the canning process.
 Then I store it in a mason jar next to my boxes of kosher salt and bags of sea salt.
 In the end, you’ll get canning and pickling salt.